open-rsx/rsb-manual/specification-spread.rst

 :term:`scope` as well as :term:`Spread`-groups corresponding to all :term:`superscopes <superscope>` including the root-:term:`scope`
-(``/``) (In :term:`Spread` terminology this is called "multigroup mulitcast"). :term:`Spread`'s protocol takes care of only transmitting the message to interested recipients and transmitting it only once to each of them.
+(``/``) (In :term:`Spread` terminology this is called "multigroup multicast"). :term:`Spread`'s protocol takes care of only transmitting the message to interested recipients and transmitting it only once to each of them.